MerlinMason/precursive/site/content/pages/4.contact/1.front-end-dev-jobs/index.md

-      Design and develop Precursive UI new features as well as maintenance the existing one Build a deep knowledge of the existing application and code base Participate in technical designing processes and produce technical specification documents as requested Take the initiative to develop, debug and test tasks / problems Work effectively with Quality Assurance Team to resolve open product issues in an efficient manner Be proactive in improving the product quality and the development process
+      Design and develop Precursive UI new features as well as maintenance the existing one Build a deep knowledge of the existing application and code base Participate in technical designing processes and produce technical specification documents as requested Nice opportunity to learn and apply new Lightning Salesforce Technology Take the initiative to develop, debug and test tasks / problems Work effectively with Quality Assurance Team to resolve open product issues in an efficient manner Be proactive in improving the product quality and the development process